On 17 December 2025, Mr Justice Morris handed down judgme...Read more

 "She really goes above and beyond, works around the clock and is incredibly dedicated.
 It's astonishing how much energy she puts into cases." - Chambers and Partners 2020

 "She has excellent judgement and is spot on with her succinct and excellent drafting.
-She truly has star quality. " - Legal 500 2020
+She truly has star quality." - Legal 500 2020

 “Intimidatingly clever, handles exceptionally complex, layered and novel points with ease.” - Legal 500 2020

-Shu Shin has an extensive public law practice with a strong human rights, equality and EU law focus.
+Shu Shin has an extensive public law practice with a strong human rights and anti-discrimination focus.
 She acts for a broad range of individuals across key public law areas including community care, education, prison law, immigration and asylum, mental health and healthcare.
 She has significant experience in acting for NGOs as claimants and interveners in public interest litigation.
 Her public law casework has materially contributed to changes to policy and practice for groups of individuals across a broad range of areas of law, such as in the context of immigration detention, access to and provision of social care, housing and welfare benefits.

-R (DA and Ors) v Secretary of State for Works and Pension [2019] UKSC 21, acting for the intervener Shelter in a challenge to the revised benefits cap as being unlawfully discriminatory against lone parents with children under two and children under two.
+R(DA and Ors) v Secretary of State for Works and Pension [2019] UKSC 21, acting for the intervener Shelter in a challenge to the revised benefits cap as being unlawfully discriminatory against lone parents with children under two and children under two.

-R (A and B) v Criminal Injuries Compensation Scheme and Lord Chancellor [2018] EWCA Civ 1534, challenging a rule preventing two victims of modern slavery from accessing the Criminal Injuries Compensation Scheme because of historic unspent criminal convictions as being discriminatory in breach of Articles 4 and 14 ECHR.
+R (A and B) v Criminal Injuries Compensation Scheme and Lord Chancellor[2021] UKSC 27, challenging a rule preventing two victims of modern slavery from accessing the Criminal Injuries Compensation Scheme because of historic unspent criminal convictions as being discriminatory in breach of Articles 4 and 14 ECHR.

 R (K) v Secretary of State for the Home Department [2018] EWHC 2951 (Admin), acting in a successful test case challenge to the Home Secretary’s decision to cut subsistence payments to asylum-seeking victims of trafficking as discriminatory in breach of Articles 4 and 14 ECHR.
 This resulted in the quashing of the decision and an order requiring repayment of monies unlawfully withheld to all affected victims, amounting to more than £1.5 million.